Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "To be happy we need something to solve.
-Happiness is therefore a form of action."
+> "If you could kick the person in the pants responsible for most of your trouble, you wouldn't sit for a month."
-> — **Mark Manson**
+> — **Theodore Roosevelt**

 ---